mongodb/docs/source/administration/import-export.rst

 - Do not create or apply exports if the backup process itself will have an adverse effect on a production system.

-- Make sure that the reflect a consistent data state.
+- Make sure that they reflect a consistent data state.
 Export or backup processes can impact data integrity (i.e. type fidelity) and consistency if updates continue during the backup process.